-Makeover your usual veggie dip with this protein-packed Edamame Hummus.
+Makeover your usual veggie dip with this protein-packed Edamame Hummus recipe.

-I’m sure you’ve all had hummus made with chickpeas before, but this version is a bit different with steamed edamame replacing the traditional legumes.
-The usual cast of suspects is still there – olive oil, tahini, garlic and lemon juice – but the slightly sweet edamame gives this creamy snack a protein-packed punch.
+Steamed edamame replaces the traditional chickpeas as the star ingredient in this edamame dip.
+The usual cast of suspects is still there – olive oil, tahini, garlic and lemon juice – but the slightly sweet edamame gives this creamy snack a tasty punch.

 - 2 tablespoons tahini paste